stamayosarver/stamayosarver/README.md

-- 👋 Hi, I’m @stamayosarver, a student at Vanderbilt University on the Premed track aiming to major in BME and possibly ECE with a minor in digital fabrication and potential minor in CS or Scientific Computing.
+- 👋 Hi, I’m @stamayosarver, a student at Vanderbilt University aiming to major in BME and possibly ECE with a minor in digital fabrication and potential minor in CS or Scientific Computing.
 I like learning about everything and live by the principle that knowledge is power
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I have an identical twin brother also going to Vanderbilt!
 - 📐 I enjoy being a part of the Math/Stats club on campus